Home » Water Filtration » RO Filtration » 5 Ways to Tell if Your RO Membrane is Bad

 If the membrane allows too much water to pass through, it could be due to either a buildup of impurities or a breakdown of the membrane itself.

-3. Foul Smell May Indicate Bad Membrane
+3. A Foul Smell May Indicate a Bad Membrane

-When this happens, the membrane becomes less effective at removing impurities, and water produced by the system can have bad taste or odor.
+Over time, the RO membrane can become fouled by dirt, sediment, and other contaminants.
+When this happens, the membrane becomes less effective at removing impurities, and water produced by the system can have a bad taste or odor.

 RO Membrane Foul Smell

-4. Lukewarm Water
+4. Increased Water Temperature

 If the filtration system is working as it should, the water that’s being pushed through should be lukewarm.
 If it suddenly gets hotter than lukewarm, it could indicate too much pressure is being applied to the system.